 As we advance into the holiday season, I hope this post finds you and your family safe and healthy.

 The year has certainly delivered more surprises and challenges than anyone could have anticipated.
-Even more than in previous years, I have been deeply moved by the students, families, and educators who have demonstrated the relentless commitment to daily practice that is required to overcome a reading disorder.
+Even more than in previous years, I have been deeply moved by the students, families, and educators who have demonstrated the relentless commitment to the daily practice that is required to overcome a reading disorder.

 In the face of upended schedules, unusual requirements, and social uncertainty, you have carried on with the practice, practice, practice, that makes decoding, spelling, and writing skills more automatic.
 You have found ways to overcome the disruption of having to work from home and the disappointments of not spending time with friends and extended family.
 Working together, you have focused your dazzling creativity to turn ordinary into extraordinary.

-The work you have done, and continue to do, together, will turn struggling readers and writers into confident, capable students.
+The work you have done and continue to do, together, will turn struggling readers and writers into confident, capable students.
 2020 has tested your capacity for managing negative emotions and circumstances, and you have proved, again and again, your determination, adaptability, and sense of humor in the face of those challenges.

 Whether you celebrate at one table or virtually at many, I hope you have a delicious Thanksgiving and look forward to working together in the months ahead.